-• If the applicant does not pass the entrance exam on the first attempt, he/she will have the opportunity to re-take the test for no additional fee.
-The exam may be attempted only two

-- (2) times in one (1) day.
-The exam can be attempted three (3) times in a six (6) month period. - If the applicant does not possess a high school diploma or GED, then the applicant must also pass the entrance exam and is only eligible to enroll in the Nursing Assistant program. - Once the applicant has completed all admissions requirements including satisfying tuition payment standards, the applicant will be granted a scheduled start date to begin their program of studies. - Nursing Assistant, Practical Nursing and Pharmacy Technician Students must submit to a state background check and not have committed crimes listed in the program requirements section.
-Pharmacy Technician Students must be of good moral character and non-impaired and be at least 18 years of age. - Pharmacy Technician Training and Medical Assistant students must possess a high school diploma or GED and does not have any felony convictions on their background.
-Pharmacy Technician Training students must adhere to have their background check completed with the Louisiana State Police and following the regulations of the Louisiana Board of Pharmacy. - All students will be required to attend an orientation session prior to starting class.
+- If the applicant does not pass the entrance exam on the first attempt, he/she will have the opportunity to re-take the test for no additional fee.
+The exam may be attempted only two (2) times in one (1) day.
+The exam can be attempted three (3) times in a six (6) month period. - If the applicant does not possess a high school diploma or GED, then the applicant must also pass the entrance exam and is only eligible to enroll in the Nursing Assistant program. - Once the applicant has completed all admissions requirements including satisfying tuition payment standards, the applicant will be granted a scheduled start date to begin their program of studies. - Nursing Assistant, Practical Nursing and Pharmacy Technician Students must submit to a state background check and have not committed crimes listed in the program requirements section.
+Pharmacy Technician Students must be of good moral character and non-impaired and be at least 18 years of age.
+Illicit drug use, criminal background checks and immunization statuses may prevent future employment as a Pharmacy Technician and that externship sires, employers and State boards of Pharmacy have regulations about drug use, criminal backgrounds, and immunization status. - Pharmacy Technician Training and Medical Assistant students must possess a high school diploma or GED and does not have any felony convictions on their background.
+Pharmacy Technician Training students must adhere to have their background check completed with the Louisiana State Police and following the regulations of the Louisiana Board of Pharmacy.

+- All students will be required to attend an orientation session prior to starting class.
 The purpose of the orientation is to acquaint the student with the goals of the school, its rules, regulations, and the objectives of their course of study. - Have math proficiency sufficient to fulfill the requirements of pharmacy technician job responsibilities. - Students may be required to submit a copy of their immunization records to the school and a copy of their background check if required.
 Must speak, read, and write fluently in English (all classes are taught in English) - A Skills and Achievement Commencement Credential for Students with Severe Disabilities is replacing the Individual Education Program (IEP) diploma effective July 1, 2013.
-Neither the IEP diploma not the Skills and Achievement Commencement Credential is acceptable for entrance into the program requiring high school graduation or a GED. - Student's enrollment in a program of study abroad approved for credit by the home institution may be considered enrollment at the home institution for the purpose of applying for assistance under Title IV [34 C.F.R.
-668.43(a) (9)] - Additional requirements for Practical Nursing Applicants:
+Neither the IEP diploma nor the Skills and Achievement Commencement Credential is acceptable for entrance into the program requiring high school graduation or a GED. - Student's enrollment in a program of study abroad approved for credit by the home institution may be considered enrollment at the home institution for the purpose of applying for assistance under Title IV [34 C.F.R.
+668.43(a) (9)]

+• Additional requirements for Practical Nursing Applicants: